-In the ultraviolet, the background contains important contributions from air glow lines.
+In the ultraviolet, the background contains important contributions from airglow lines.
 These vary from day to night and as a function of HST orbital position.
-The airglow lines are an important consideration for imaging-mode observations and can be for spectroscopic observations, as well.
-Away from the air glow lines, at wavelengths shortward of ~ 3000 A, the background is dominated by zodiacal light, and is generally much lower than the intrinsic detector background.
-The contribution of zodiacal light does not vary dramatically with time, and varies by only a factor of about three throughout most of the sky.
-Table 6.3 gives the variation of the zodiacal background as a function of helio-ecliptic latitude and longitude.
-For a target near ecliptic coordinates of (50,0) or (-50,0), the zodiacal light is relatively bright at $m_v = 20.9$, i.e. about 9 times the faintest values of $m_v = 23.3$.
+The airglow lines are an important consideration for imaging-mode observations and can be for spectroscopic observations as well.
+Away from the airglow lines, at wavelengths shortward of ~3000 Å, the background is dominated by zodiacal light and is generally much lower than the intrinsic detector background.
+The contribution of zodiacal light does not vary dramatically with time and varies by only a factor of about three throughout most of the sky.
+Table 6.2 gives the variation of the zodiacal background as a function of helio ecliptic latitude and longitude.

+For a target near ecliptic coordinates of (50,0) or (-50,0), the zodiacal light is relatively bright at $m_v = 20.9 \text{ arcsec}^{-2}$, i.e. about 9 times the polar value of $m_v = 23.3 \text{ arcsec}^{-2}$.

 Earthshine, on the other hand, varies strongly depending on the angle between the target and the bright Earth limb.
 The variation of the Earthshine as a function of limb angle from the sunlit Earth is shown in Figure 6.2.
-The figure also shows the contribution of the moon which is typically much smaller, and the full range of the zodiacal contribution.
-In Figure 6.2, limits on the zodiacal light contribution are also given.
+The figure also shows the contribution of the Moon which is typically much smaller, and the full range of the zodiacal contribution.
 For reference, the limb angle is approximately 24° when the HST is aligned toward its orbit pole (i.e., the center of the CVZ).
-The Earthshine contribution given in Table 6.6 and Figure 6.1 corresponds to this position.

-Figure 6.2: Background Contributions in V Magnitude per square arcsec due to the Moon and the Sunlit Earth as a Function of Angle Between the Target and the Limb of the Earth or Moon
+Figure 6.2: Background Contributions in V Magnitude arcsec-2 from the Moon and the Sunlit Earth as a Function of Angle Between the Target and the Limb of the Earth or Moon.

-For observations taken longward of 3500 Å, the Earthshine always dominates the background at small (<22°) limb angles.
+For observations longward of 3500 Å, the Earthshine always dominates the background at small (<22°) limb angles.
 In fact, the background increases exponentially for limb angles <22°.
 The background near the bright Earth limb can also vary by a factor of ~2 on time scales as short as two minutes, which suggests that the background from Earthshine also depends upon the reflectivity of the terrain over which HST passes during the course of an exposure.
 The total background at limb angles greater than the bright-Earth avoidance angle of 20° appears to show no significant dependence on position within the small HST fields of view.

-Details of the sky background as it affects STIS are discussed by Shaw et al. (STIS ISR 98-21) and Giavalisco et al. (WFC3 ISR 2002-12).
+Details of the sky background as it affects STIS are discussed by Shaw et al. (STIS ISR 1998-21) and Giavalisco et al. (WFC3 ISR 2002-12).

-Table 6.3: Approximate Zodiacal Sky Background as a Function of Helio-ecliptic Latitude and Helio-ecliptic Longitude (in V magnitudes per square arcsecond).
+Table 6.2: Approximate Zodiacal Sky Background as a Function of Helio ecliptic Latitude and Helio ecliptic Longitude (in V magnitude arcsec-2).
 A value of "SA" denotes positions in the solar avoidance zone.